Career Training

 training

 CEE will provide a paid 45-hour hands-on exploratory training funded by Ramsey County and in partnership with Saint Paul College for those interested in careers within insulation and HVAC (heating, ventilation, and air conditioning).
+Program participants have started careers in these fields and others after graduating.

 Training includes:

-• Basics of construction & building science, heating, ventilation and mechanical systems
+• Basics of construction, building science, heating, ventilation, and mechanical systems

 • Opportunity to earn industry-recognized, stackable credentials with NREL